QQI (Quality and Qualifications Ireland)

 General Complaints from Clients or Students

 In terms of general complaints, Anderlift Safety Services maintain a complaints register that will log any incoming complaint from either students or clients.
-All complaints are dealt with by our General Manager.

 It is likely that complaints will arise in relation to: